 Or listen to Lonnie and Ellen’s story

 Sylvia Mathews Burwell – 2016 West Virginian of the Year and the new President of American University

-In June 2014 the US Senate confirmed Sylvia Mathews Burwell as its new President.
+In January 2017 American University appointed Sylvia Mathews Burwell as its new President.
 She will start her new position in June.
 For the last three years she has held top jobs in the Obama Administration — first as the Director of Management and Budget and latterly as the Secretary of Health & Human Services.
 Before that Burwell spent 12 years in global philanthropy, where she worked to help some of the world’s most disadvantaged people.
 From November 2011 until early 2013 Mathews Burwell served as President of the Walmart Foundation and led their Global Women’s Economic Empowerment Initiative.
-Before that she was President of the Global Development Program at the Bill & Melinda Gates Foundation, the world’s largest charitable organization.
+Earlier she served as President of the Global Development Program at the Bill & Melinda Gates Foundation, the world’s largest charitable organization.
 She was responsible for giving away $750 million a year to help some of the world’s poorest people have access to better agricultural techniques, financial services and clean water.
 Mathews Burwell is a former Deputy White House Chief of Staff in the Clinton Administration.
 From 1998 – 2001 she was No 2 at the Office of Management and Budget when the US had three years of surpluses.
 Sylvia appreciates her West Virginia upbringing along the New River in Hinton, “It is an incredible thing to be from our state and to be proud of it.
 I spout my 8th grade West Virginia History on a regular basis because I am proud of being from a place where so many important values of hard work, respect and sense of community are instilled.”